-More information on how to manage traffic at a workplace is in the General guide for workplace traffic management.
+More information on how to manage traffic at a workplace is provided in the Code of Practice: Traffic management in workplaces.

-Further guidance on consultation is in the Code of Practice: Work health and safety consultation, co-operation and co-ordination.
+Further guidance on consultation is provided in the Code of Practice: Work health and safety consultation, co-operation and co-ordination.

-Further guidance on the risk management process is in the Code of Practice: How to manage work health and safety risks.
+Further guidance on the risk management process is provided in the Code of Practice: How to manage work health and safety risks.

-Codes of practice, guidance material and other resources are on the $\underline{\text{Safe Work Australia}}$ website (www.swa.gov.au).
+Codes of practice and other resources are provided on the Safe Work Australia website.